lz4/lz4/examples/blockStreaming_lineByLine.md

 ## What's the point of this example?

-- Line by line incremental (de)compression.
-- Handle huge file in small amount of memory
-- Generally better compression ratio than Block API
-- Non-uniform block size
+The LZ4 Streaming API can be used to handle compressing a huge file in a small amount of memory.
+This example shows how to use a "Ring Buffer" to compress blocks (i.e. chunks) of a non-uniform size in a stream.
+The Streaming API used in this way generally yields a better compression ratio than the regular Block API.

+For an example with uniform blocks, see ["LZ4 Streaming API Example: Double Buffer"](blockStreaming_doubleBuffer.md).

 ## How compression works